Stopping power (particle radiation): Electronic, nuclear and radiative stopping

 Especially in the field of radiation damage in detectors, the term "non-ionizing energy loss" (NIEL) is used as a term opposite to the linear energy transfer (LET), see e.g. Refs.
 Since per definition nuclear stopping power does not involve electronic excitations, NIEL and nuclear stopping can be considered to be the same quantity in the absence of nuclear reactions.

 The total non-relativistic stopping power is therefore the sum of two terms: $F(E) = F_e (E) + F_n (E)$.
 Several semi-empirical stopping power formulas have been devised.
 The model given by Ziegler, Biersack and Littmark (the so-called "ZBL" stopping, see next chapter), implemented in different versions of the TRIM/SRIM codes, is used most often today.

-At extremely high ion energies, one also has to consider radiative stopping power which is due to the emission of bremsstrahlung in the electric fields of the particles in the material traversed.
+Radiative stopping power, which is due to the emission of bremsstrahlung in the electric fields of the particles in the material traversed, must be considered at extremely high ion energies.
 For electron projectiles, radiative stopping is always important.
 At high ion energies, there may also be energy losses due to nuclear reactions, but such processes are not normally described by stopping power.

 Close to the surface of a solid target material, both nuclear and electronic stopping may lead to sputtering.